-Same goes for the tracks submitted for the Marketplace.
-If you want your tracks to be eligible for inclusion in the Marketplace you need to have a full control to all of the rights to the productions you submit.
-Also keep in mind that the tracks on the Marketplace cannot be available for licensing in any other services/platforms because we want to give people looking for great tracks in the Marketplace the ability to have exclusive use of a track that hasn’t been released to the public before.
+Same goes for the tracks submitted for the Music Library.
+If you want your tracks to be eligible for inclusion in the Music Library you need to have a full control to all of the rights to the productions you submit.
+Also keep in mind that the tracks in the Music Library cannot be available for licensing in any other services/platforms because we want to give people looking for great tracks in the Music Library the ability to have exclusive use of a track that hasn’t been released to the public before.

 Finally, if you have signed a publishing deal with a publisher, your eligibility to participate on Audiodraft depends on these two things: (1) you have to get written permission from your publisher stating that participating on Audiodraft won’t violate your publishing agreement, and (2) any tracks you submit to Audiodraft have not been registered with a Collection Society by either your publisher or yourself.